 "I have to notify the House in accordance with the Royal Assent 1967 that Her Majesty has signified her Royal Assent to the following acts. ...
 Marriage (Same Sex Couples) Bill."
 1

-The bill becomes effective -- and the first same-sex weddings will take place -- during mid-2014.
+The bill was originally expected to become effective -- and the first same-sex weddings will take place -- during mid-2014.
 The delay is caused by some unfinished decisions, including harmonizing pensions.
 Also, the government computer systems have to be altered to handle same-sex spouses.